MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/web.md

 - Using Node.js as a proxy to redirect application requests to the MobileFirst Server.

 > Learn more in [Setting up the Web development environmnt](../../setting-up-your-development-environment/web-development-environment) tutorial

+## Secure Origins
+When using Chrome during developmenet, the browser may not allow an application to load if using both HTTP and a host that **is not** localhost.
+This is due to the Secure Origins Policy implemented and used by default in this browser.

+Read more about Secure Origins [in this Chormium developer document](https://www.chromium.org/Home/chromium-security/prefer-secure-origins-for-powerful-new-features).

 ## Tutorials to follow next
 With the MobileFirst Web SDK now integrated, you can now: